 - Who is responsible for a mistake on my insurance forms?

 - How can I lower my insurance premiums?

 - Why do I have a harder time obtaining auto insurance if drivers in my household have a bad driving record?

 - What will happen to me if I choose to drive without car insurance?

 - Am I eligible for any kind of discount on my insurance policy?

-- Will I be charged more if I choose to pay my premiums on a quarterly or monthly basis?
+- Will it cost more if I choose to pay my premiums on a quarterly or monthly basis?

 - What is split-limit liability car coverage?